Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: INTRODUCTION

-Another approach presented in reference \cite{b4} introduces a diffeomorphic transformation called "$\tau$ -SEDS."
-This transformation is designed to project the data into a different space, with the primary aim of improving accuracy while preserving the system's stability.
+Another approach presented in reference \cite{b4} introduces a transformation called "$\tau$ -SEDS."
+This transformation is intended to map the data onto a new space, with the primary aim of improving accuracy while preserving the system's stability.

 Compared to traditional methods, neural network-based algorithms \cite{b6,b7,b8,b9,b10} have proven to be highly effective for learning from demonstrations.
 These neural networks can be thought of as versatile fitting functions, and when appropriately structured or constrained, they can generate trajectories that converge to satisfy a Lyapunov function.
 This Lyapunov function can either be learned by another neural network or manually designed.
 In the pursuit of improving accuracy in reproduction, some researchers have proposed neural networks dedicated to estimating the Lyapunov function based on demonstration data, as demonstrated in \cite{b11}.
 This approach helps enhance reproduction accuracy by reducing violations of the Lyapunov function observed in the demonstration data.
 However, despite these efforts, the simplicity of the neural network structure in \cite{b11} may still leave room for improvement in reproduction accuracy.